jthet/machine-learning-projects/dog-breed-prediction/README.md

 # Dog Breed Prediction

-Have you ever wanted to know what dog breed you would be?
+Have you ever thought about what kind of dog you would be?
 Well now you can know!
 Simply follow the instructions below.

 This repository focuses on predicting the breed of a dog (or the potential breed of a human) from pictures of dogs (or humans) using TensorFlow neural networks.
 We explored various neural network architectures, deploying the best-performing model with a Flask-based inference server.
 This README covers the deployment and usage of the model inference server.